Clara Van Wieren: Professional

 On June 24, 2025, Van Wieren was drafted in the third round, 23rd overall, by the Toronto Sceptres.
+On November 20, 2025, she signed a one-year contract with the Sceptres.

 International play

 Van Wieren skated for the United States at the 2019 and 2020 IIHF U18 Women’s World Championships, winning silver in 2019 and gold in 2020.

 Personal life

 Van Wieren is the daughter of Jeff Ericksen and Gretel Van Wieren and has two siblings.
 Her older sister, Inga, played college hockey at Middlebury College.
 She completed an undergraduate double major in political science and philosophy and later pursued a master’s degree at Minnesota Duluth.